Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sometimes I find it all so complicated.
 After Mom prepares the ingredients, she tells Dad to cook.
 Once Dad finishes cooking, he calls out, "Come sprinkle some pepper and cilantro on top, then we'll serve the meal."
 "Why make it so difficult?
 Why can't one person do it all?"
 I've asked many times.

-I later understood that it was a matter of division of labor and working together to take care of the family.
+I only understood later that it was about the division of labor and working together, and taking care of the family together.

 In my family, there's also a clear division of labor.
 Before meals, the wife leisurely waits for the husband to cook, and after meals, the husband relaxes watching TV while the wife cleans up.
 Everyone does what they're good at.

-Nowadays, there is no shortage of women who consider career goals as important as taking care of their families, and there are also many men who consider cooking a delicious meal for their wives and children as important as their work achievements.
-Scrolling through social networks, there is no shortage of famous TikTok, YouTube, and Instagram channels with meals cooked for their wives and children.
+Today, there are many women who consider career goals just as important as caring for their families, and many men who consider cooking a delicious meal for their wives and children as important as their professional achievements.
+Scrolling through social media, you'll find countless popular TikTok, YouTube, and Instagram channels showcasing meals cooked for their wives and children.

 Perhaps it's time to reconsider the outdated notion that women should be the sole breadwinners for men, or that men should be the sole helpers with household chores?
 Let's not monopolize the kitchen for one gender; let it be a place where anyone can cook loving meals for their loved ones.